Random Group Generator

 When should I use Random Pair Generator?

-Use it when the activity only needs one partner per person and a random pair result that can be used immediately.
+Use it when the activity only needs one partner per person and you want a random pair result that can be announced or copied immediately.

 What if the number of participants is odd?

-Keep one trio or one single participant if needed.
+Keep one trio or leave one person unpaired for the round.
 In most live sessions, that is the cleanest option.

 When should I switch back to Random Group Generator?

-Return to the random group generator when you need several teams, balanced groups, or broader allocation rules.
+Return to the random group generator when you need several teams, balanced groups, or broader allocation rules instead of one-to-one pairs.

 Start pairing now